astronomer/airflow-guides/guides/airflow-redshift.md

 With an established connection to Redshift, it's time to explore the [RedshiftSQLOperator](https://registry.astronomer.io/providers/amazon/modules/redshiftsqloperator)!
 The RedshiftSQLOperator is used to run one or multiple SQL statements against a Redshift Cluster.
-The below example shows how to call a `.sql` file in the RedshiftSQLOperator:
+Use cases for this include: creating data schema models in your data warehouse, creating fact or dimension tables for various data models, performing data transformations or data cleaning, etc. The below example shows how to call a `.sql` file in the
+RedshiftSQLOperator:

 ```python
 from datetime import datetime